plaid/plaid-go/PUBLISH.md

 # Publish guide

 `plaid-go` is published on this repo via tags, as it uses GOMODULES.
 Follow SEMVER to come up with the new `VERSION` number.
 Make sure to first update the `CHANGELOG` file.
+Also, modify the Makefile to have the new `GO_PACKAGE_VERSION`.

 After merging into `master`, run the following commands.